FASHION ON EARTH

 THE POEM CARDS

-We’ll share these poems in print on the night, and we’re inviting attendees to talk to each other throughout the evening to swap the cards with the others to find your favourite!
+We selected a handful of poems that explore clothing, and our connection to it, in different ways.
+We shared these poems in print on the night, inviting attendees to talk to each other throughout the evening to swap the cards with the others to find a favourite!

 INFORMATION STALLS

-Information on a range of topics relating to living and consuming more sustainably will be available throughout the evening.
-Find practical tips to live more harmoniously with the world around you and your clothing, places to source organic and certified fabrics and learn more about local initiatives taking place from the following organisations:
+Information on a range of topics relating to living and consuming more sustainably was available at the event - giving practical tips on places to source organic and certified fabrics and learn more about local initiatives taking place from the following organisations:

 GOTS (Global Organic Textile Standard)